rails-id/guides/source/testing.md

 migrations.
 It will try to load your `db/schema.rb` or `db/structure.sql` into the test database.
 If migrations are still pending, an error will be raised.
 Usually this indicates that your schema is not fully migrated.
-Running the migrations against the development database (`rails db:migrate`) will bring the schema up to date.
+Running the migrations against the development database (`bin/rails db:migrate`) will bring the schema up to date.

 NOTE: If there were modifications to existing migrations, the test database needs to be rebuilt.
-This can be done by executing `rails db:test:prepare`.
+This can be done by executing `bin/rails db:test:prepare`.

 ### The Low-Down on Fixtures